 Born in Louisville, Kentucky, educated in Massachusetts for college and law school, Lisle has lived in Ward Seven in Newton with his wife, Sally, since 1968, where they raised three daughters, Nancy, Mary Sarah and Louise, each of whom attended the Bowen elementary school.
-Lisle has been a law professor at Suffolk University Law School since 1973, where he has taught property, land use and zoning, environmental law, negotiation and mediation, law practice planning and leadership.
+Lisle has been a law professor at Suffolk University Law School since 1973, where he has taught property, land use and zoning, environmental law, negotiation and mediation, law practice planning, leadership, and positive psychology for lawyers.

 Prior to joining the Suffolk Law faculty, he practiced with the Boston law firm of Hill & Barlow, except for a leave of absence to appear on award winning public television debate series The Advocates in 1969-70 and again in 1979, where he appeared with Michael Dukakis, Ted Kennedy, and Barney Frank in debating public policy.